 Contraception experiences highlight the value of multiple options

 Although implants and injectables are able to become attractive to many people, they do not replace oral PrEP for those who need it.
 Some people may want to use PrEP only for a short time, or they may like the idea of an injection or an implant.
-Lessons from contraception (this article will be translated soon) show that the mix of options represents an inherent right to all whether providing these options successfully is important and strictly necessary.

 An overall analysis of contraceptive uptake has shown that widening the range of contraceptive options has increased total contraceptive use - With each new method widely available, total contraceptive users have increased contraceptive use by 4-8% between 1982 and 2009.
 Contraceptive studies suggest that a choice of method supports access and use.

 Contraceptive studies in populations at risk for HIV infection show large variations in the type of contraception used from each country for each country, among the women participating in microbicide studies.
 For example, considering that predominated in Malawi, injectable contraception, oral contraception prevailed in Zimbabwe.
 These historical patterns are structured by the influence of the supplier and the health care provider over several decades and can influence the ways in which health services are beginning to offer different forms of PrEP.
-For example, greater experience with injectable or implantable contraception may lead to faster adoption of one of these modes when targeting women at higher risk of infection.
+For example, greater experience with injectable or implantable contraception can lead to faster adoption of these modes when targeting women at higher risk of infection.

 However, it is important to avoid assumptions about what kind of product is suitable for a specific population - this can act as a barrier to further use by other groups of people.
 For example, targeting a particular form of PrEP for sex workers may have the unintended effect of making other women reluctant to use it for fear of being identified as a sex worker (...).